rongfengliang/castled/docs/docs/contributing-to-castled/destination-connector.md

 ```

+We also need to implement the *getSyncStats* method of the DataSink interface.
+This gives an indication of the process of the data sync.
+This method is called from a parallel thread to show the status of the data sink on the UI, while its in progress.

-Thats it!!
-We have now built a new Kafka connector in Castled.
+**Thats it!!
+We have now built a new Kafka connector in Castled**